6102bitcoin/6102bitcoin/content/blog/compliant-miners.md

 Eventually expected loss due to the orphan risk (when mining a NC block) will be less than the fees on offer, at this point even a rational miner will choose to mine a `NC` block.

+# What if Censors mine on any block

+Then the risk of having a NC block orphaned is not even furtger reduced.

 ---